 In facilities that are providing care to patients who require in-person physical therapist services, here are some general modifications to consider:

-- Evaluate your treatment and waiting room space design to ensure that patients are a minimum of six feet apart from one another at all times.
+- Evaluate your treatment and waiting room space design to ensure that patients are always a minimum of six feet apart from one another.

 - Perform proper hand hygiene frequently after touching surfaces and patients.

 - Clean all equipment, devices, and surfaces between each patient interaction per CDC recommendations.

 - Adjust your scheduling to minimize the number of patients in the waiting room and to minimize patient overlap.
 Do not have patients reuse the same sign-in pen.

 - Take patient temperatures upon entry to treatment and ask about recent travel.

 - Advise patients to wear a face mask or covering always while in the clinic.
 If your patient does not have a mask, provide one.